 What books are your reading?

 OOOOh that’s a great question.
 I’m on a quest to read (actually listen to) one book a month.
 I recently completed, Americanah, by Chimamanda Ngozi Adichie, The Valley of Amazement, by Amy Tan, The Sellout, by Paul Beatty and currently listening to some serious 40’s pulp fiction by Ross MacDonald called the Moving Target.
 Next on my list is “Becoming Michelle Obama”.

 What do you feel is something unique Los Angeles has to offer art lovers?

 The unique thing LA has to offer art lovers right now is an overwhelming amount of resources to find new, emerging and established artists, galleries and museums.
-The city has exploded in art work over the past 5 years and you get to see work from local and world renown artists in under a 25 mile radius.
-There are also new museums to explore like The Underground Museum, The El Segundo Museum and the Marciano Museum.
+The city has exploded in art, museums and new galleries over the past 5 years.
+I feel we’ve replaced NYC and have become THE spot for young exciting artists.
+It’s incredible that you can see work by all sorts of artists in under a 25 mile radius.

 Which collections or works are you looking forward to sharing with your students?

-The Wende Museum has recently opened their new space in Culver City and it’s a wonderful and amazing museum of post-cold war ephemera mixed with today’s artists who riff off of that early material.
-I’m also very excited to see the upcoming Robert Colescott show at Blum and Poe.
+The African American Museum and the Fowler Museum top my visit list this year.
+The Wende Museum has recently opened their new space in Culver City and it’s a wonderful and amazing museum of post-cold war ephemera mixed occasionally with contemporary artists who riff off of that early material.

 For those who are interested in learning more about the art world in Los Angeles, how would you recommend getting started?

-Visit as many museums and galleries as you can.
-Ask a lot of questions.
+Start by taking my class Contemporary Los Angeles Art this winter.
 Read art based publications like CARLA and Artillery.
-And if that leaves you wanting more, take my class Contemporary Los Angeles Art this spring.
+And if that leaves you wanting more, take my class Contemporary Los Angeles Art this winter.